 **Reminder** 1099 Forms Due January 31st

-If you’ve used contracted labor and are issuing a 1099 form to recoup the actual expenses paid, you’ll need to file that contractor’s 1099-MISC form by no later than January 31st each year to not receive a penalty.
+If you’ve used contracted labor and are issuing a 1099 form to recoup the actual expenses paid, you’ll need to file that contractor’s 1099-MISC form by no later than January 31st each year not to receive a penalty.

-As always, if you have any questions or comments, please add them to the comment box below.
+If you have any questions or comments, please add them to the comment box below.